justb3a/processwire-simplecontactform/README.md

 ## Mark messages as spam

-If the save messages setting is turned on you have the possibility to mark received messages as spam by adding the ip address to a blacklist.
+If the save messages setting is turned on you have the possibility to mark received messages as spam by adding the IP address to a blacklist.

 To mark a message as spam edit the belonging page.
-Each page has a checkbox to matk the ip address as spam.
+Each page has a checkbox to matk the IP address as spam.